How to Use the Income Tax Calculator

 Step 1: Enter Your Annual Income

-- For Salaried Individuals: Enter your annual CTC (Cost to Company) or gross salary.
-This includes your basic salary, HRA, allowances, and bonuses.
+- For Salaried Individuals: Enter your gross annual salary, including basic pay, allowances, and bonuses.

-- For Business Owners/Freelancers: Enter your total annual revenue minus business expenses.
-This is your net profit for the financial year.
+- For Business Owners/Freelancers: Enter your annual revenue minus eligible business expenses.

 Step 2: Choose Your Tax Regime